Robyn Bolam: Life and works

 Robyn Bolam was born on 20 October 1953 in Newcastle upon Tyne, England.
 Her father, Charles Hall, was a carpenter and her mother, Margaret Ann Bolam, was a nurse.
 She spent most of her early life in Northumberland, England and began her poetry writing at a very young age.
 At the age of 15, one of her poems was first published in an anthology titled Next Wave Poets 1, and more of her poems were later published in Next Wave Poets 2.

 Bolam married Michael Lomax in August 1974 and began publishing her works under the name Marion Lomax.
 Sometime after her marriage, she wrote a poem called 'Special Delivery', which was about the death of her father.
-The poem was accepted for a magazine called New Poetry, published by Norman Hidden.
-Hidden would continue to be a source of encouragement for Bolam until his death in 2006 at the age of 93.
+The poem was accepted for the magazine New Poetry, published by Norman Hidden.
+Hidden encouraged Bolam until his death in 2006 at the age of 93.
 Another source of encouragement for Bolam was the poet Peter Porter, who encouraged her to apply for the Eric Gregory Award, for which she applied in 1980, and for which she was awarded in 1981.
 In the same year, she also won first prize in the Cheltenham Poetry Competition.
 In 1993, she was awarded a Hawthornden Castle Fellowship, and spent a month at the retreat for writers in Hawthornden Castle.

 Robyn's first book, The Peepshow Girl, was published in 1989 by Bloodaxe Books, followed by Raiding the Borders in 1996, and New Wings in 2007.
 Her most recent publish work is Hyem, published in October 2017.
 She did not begin publishing under the name of Robyn Bolam until December 2000 after her divorce from Michael Lomax in December 1999.